ywyher/better-melon/README.md

 Animelon doesn’t provide all animes by default, and its entries are rarely updated, making it difficult for learners who want to watch modern anime with subtitles.
 That’s why I decided to create this website—to offer the latest animes with subtitles, along with real-time Japanese subtitle definitions, providing a more feature-rich alternative.

 # Roadmap
+> [!warning]
+> This project is still in its early stages so a lot of crucial stuff are yet to be implemented for this project to be called a

 > [!note]
-> This project is still in its early stages so a lot of crucial stuff are yet to be implemented for this project to be called a usable alternative
+> the only crucial feature that hasn't been added yet is the definition on hover functionality, you could use yomitan instead for now

+usable alternative
 - [x] Search/Filtering system
 - [x] Watch functionality
 - [x] Subtitles panel